Mogote Hills of Viñales Valley

 Sunbathe at Cayo Jutía Beach

-In the morning, we’d feast on one last Cuban breakfast; meats and cheese, cookies and cakes, breads and fresh fruit included.
+In the morning, we feasted on one last Cuban breakfast of meats and cheese, cookies and cakes, breads and fresh fruit.

 With that, our time in Cuba came to an end.
 A country not at all what I expected but surprisingly special nonetheless.
 My only hope is that its people find health, happiness and prosperity.